micoloth/vscode-reactive-jupyter/README.md

     will always be executed together, and will work as expected.

- - For longer/ more complex statements, you can use the special Cell Markers, `# % [` and `# % ]` to mark the beginning and the end of a cell: so,
+ - For longer/ more complex statements, you can use the special Cell Markers, `# % [` and `# % ]` to mark the beginning and the end of a block: so,

       ```python
       # % [